LIFE

 Data from three flood gauges along the Guadalupe River shows the intensity of the 2025 Hill Country floods.
 Each bar shows the highest river levels recorded each year at the gauge sites.

-This article was originally published on the Texas Tribune website and parts of it are republished here, with permission under a Creative Commons license.
-Learn more about third-party content on AntifaHQ.com.
+This post contains was first published on Texas Tribune and republished here under a Creative Commons License.